VincentLu91/Tweet-Analyzer-by-Topic/README.md

 You can use the following link here: https://analyze-tweets-proj.herokuapp.com.

+Update (October 7 2022): when scraping tweets in Heroku, there would be a H13 desc="Connection closed without response" error.
+You may want to consider testing the application in development environment.
+The data application is otherwise live in production

 ### Alternatively, you can access the application in development environment

 Libraries and their versions are included in requirements.txt.
 To install the virtual environment, run the following: